 For aviation noise analyses under the National Environmental Policy Act (NEPA), the FAA determines the cumulative noise energy exposure of individuals resulting from aviation activities in terms of the Average Annual Day (AAD).
-However, because ATMP operations in the park occur at low annual operational levels and are highly seasonal in nature FAA determined that a peak day representation of the operations would more adequately allow for disclosure of any potential impacts.
+However, because ATMP operations in the park and study area occur at low annual operational levels and are highly seasonal in nature FAA determined that a peak day representation of the operations would more adequately allow for disclosure of any potential impacts.
 A peak day has therefore been used as a conservative representation of assessment of AAD conditions required by FAA policy.

 This approach provides a conservative evaluation of potential noise impacts to park resources, as well as Section 4(f) resources, under the ATMP, as the AAD will always reflect fewer commercial air tour operations than a peak day.
-The 90th percentile day was identified for representation of a peak day and derived from the busiest year of commercial air tour activity from 2017-2019, based on the total number of commercial air tour operations and total flight miles over the Park.
-It was then further assessed for the
+The 90th percentile day was identified for representation of a peak day and derived from the busiest year of commercial air tour activity from 2017-2019, based on the total number of commercial air tour operations (367 annual commercial air tours on 11 different routes) and total flight miles over the Park.

-8 dBA (A-weighted decibels): Sound is measured on a logarithmic scale relative to the reference sound pressure for atmospheric sources, 20 μPa.
+&lt;sup>8 dBA (A-weighted decibels): Sound is measured on a logarithmic scale relative to the reference sound pressure for atmospheric sources, 20 μPa.
 The logarithmic scale is a useful way to express the wide range of sound pressures perceived by the human ear.
 Sound levels are reported in units of decibels (dB) (ANSI S1.1-1994, American National Standard Acoustical Terminology).
 A-weighting is applied to sound levels in order to account for the sensitivity of the human ear (ANSI S1.42-2001, Design Response of Weighting Networks for Acoustical Measurements).
 To approximate human hearing sensitivity, A-weighting discounts sounds below 1 kHz and above 6 kHz.

-9 Environmental Protection Agency.
+&lt;sup>9 Environmental Protection Agency.
 Information on Levels of Noise Requisite to Protect the Public Health and Welfare with an Adequate Margin of Safety, March 1974.

-10 See U.S. Air Tour Ass'n v.
+&lt;sup>10 See U.S. Air Tour Ass'n v.
 F.A.A., 298 F.3d 997, 1017-18 (D.C.
 Cir.
 2002).